frani1999/imdb_system/User_documentation.md

 # Start services
 docker-compose up -d
 ```
-After that, server will be running.
+After that, the server will run in docker.

 2. **Execute Ingest into docker**